 So, whether you’re getting a quick and easy men’s haircut or a more detailed hair service from a highly skilled colorist, it seems to be that 20 percent is a comfortable range for both you and your stylist!

 Figuring out how much you should tip for a haircut can sometimes be confusing, as expected tip ranges and overall prices for services can vary from salon visit to salon visit.
+Another factor to consider would be how much money the stylist actually makes since there are many additional costs that need to be covered.
+Most salons have a business model based on commission, and they charge the stylists for a station.
+Your stylist may be charging a high price for their service, however, much of the cost could be dedicated to paying for the seat, personal supplies, and any taxes as well.
 Here are some things to keep in mind as you fine-tune your plan for tipping great service for your haircut.

 Tipping percentages may change according to salon location.
 The rent for a salon or a chair in a place like San Francisco or New York City, for example, will be more than rents for salons in more rural areas.
 In more expensive cities, it’s common to give a more generous tip.